jerryq0101/csgo-mkt-may/README.md

 * `src/` is all frontend code (which will be explained below)

-# Process in making this project
+# Process in making this project (WARNING - LONG READ)

 ## The Backend : Creating the script and setting up MongoDB & AWS
 Notes: Install Node.js